win21H2/Project-Silent-Willow/README.md

 # Image recognition with Project Silent Willow

->Throughout the repository, you will learn how to setup your Jetson nano to run a Jupyter Labs notebook provided by the Nvidia DLI.
+>Throughout this section of the repository, you will learn how to setup your Jetson nano to run a Jupyter Labs notebook provided by the Nvidia DLI.
 You will also learn how to edit the code so that you can make an Arduino respond to data it recieves from the Jetson nano

 ### Quick access index
 ><a a href="#prerequisites">1 - Prerequisites</a><br>